-Cork City and Cobh, the Titanic Centre, plus Middleton
+Cork City and Cobh, Titanic Centre and Midleton

 Your Cork City and Cobh, Titanic Centre and Middleton Tour leaves Killarney at 8am.
 Journey time is about 90 mins to Cork City.